144 pages | 7 3/4 x 10 | 90 color, 21b/w illus.

 Today cats can be seen throughout Egypt, wandering in bazaars or asleep in shaded courtyards, evidence of an enduring relationship with humans that this book warmly captures.
 The Cat in Ancient Egypt is an informative and entertaining work that will delight cat lovers and history buffs alike.

-Egyptologist and cat lover Jaromir Malek is Keeper of the Archive at the Griffith Institute, Ashmolean Museum, Oxford.
+Egyptologist and cat lover Jaromir Malek is the former editor of the Topographical Bibliography of Ancient Egyptian Hieroglyphic Texts, Reliefs, and Paintings and Keeper of the Archive at the Griffith Institute, Ashmolean Museum, Oxford.